-Logistics: The connectedness of parts of Cambridgeshire and Peterborough to the UK transport network means it plays a significant part in the UK logistics sector.
+- Logistics.
+The connectedness of parts of Cambridgeshire and Peterborough to the UK transport network means it plays a significant part in the UK logistics sector.
 In particular, Peterborough has a base on the A1, which has attracted many firms to establish distribution centres there, including Amazon.
 Due to the expansion of online shopping, this industry is likely to both grow and change in future as new methods of transport and distribution become available.
 However, to ensure the city continues to be attractive and to capture the growth in this sector suitable sites need to be allocated and developed offering both good motorway connections and access to the local labour force.
-Local partners will consider options to provide more and better logistics commercial space on the A1 West (Haddon) at Peterborough, where additional, contiguous housing is being developed around the Ortons, as this could provide a significant opportunity for improving the city's GVA performance

-▶ Health and social care: With almost 30,000 staff working in health and social care in Cambridgeshire and Peterborough, the sector is a significant part of the economy, with long-term potential for growth and productivity gains through the adoption of new technologies and techniques.
+Local partners will consider options to provide more and better logistics commercial space on the A1 West (Haddon) at Peterborough, where additional, contiguous housing is being developed around the Ortons, as this could provide a significant opportunity for improving the city's GVA performance. - Health and Social Care.
+With almost 30,000 staff working in health and social care in Cambridgeshire and Peterborough, the sector is a significant part of the economy, with long-term potential for growth and productivity gains through the adoption of new technologies and techniques.
 Working with existing organisations, such as Cambridge University Health Partners, we can develop closer local links between R&D and early stage product and therapy development in life sciences and the local health and care system, opportunities exist to drive commercial and health benefits locally as well as globally.
 The impact of the local health and social care sector on the wider inclusion and growth goals is also crucial.
-It benefits everyone to keep staff well, and there is good evidence that there are opportunities for better using employee assistant schemes and occupational health schemes to keep people in work and reduce pressure on the care system;

-- Education: Education is a key UK export.
+It benefits everyone to keep staff well, and there is good evidence that there are opportunities for better using employee assistant schemes and occupational health schemes to keep people in work and reduce pressure on the care system. - Education.
+Education is a key UK export.
 Recent Department for Education statistics found the value of UK education-related exports to be £18.8bn in 2014.
-This figure grew by 18 per cent between 2010 and 2015.
-The University of Cambridge's reputation attracts many students from abroad - when these spend money in the UK, it registers as an export contribution to the national economy.
+This figure had grown by 18% since 201014.
+The University of Cambridge's reputation attracts many students from abroad when these spend money in the UK, it registers as an export contribution to the national economy.
 The region is home to other key higher and further education institutions including Anglia Ruskin University, and the College of West Anglia.
-Due to the prestige of Cambridge, there are numerous language schools, and colleges offering preparatory courses, which attract students from around the world: - Visitor economy and business tourism: The area is home to key visitor attractions such as Ely Cathedral and the city of Cambridge which make a significant contribution to the local economy and natural assets including Wicken Fen and the Great Fen Project are increasingly important to the visitor offer.
-However, Cambridge struggles with the weight of tourist attraction at times, and like many world cities, 'over-tourism' is a risk.
+Due to the prestige of Cambridge, there are numerous language schools, and colleges offering preparatory courses, which attract students from around the world. - Visitor Economy and Business Tourism.
+The area is home to key visitor attractions such as Ely Cathedral and the city of Cambridge which make a significant contribution to the local economy and natural assets including Wicken Fen and the Great Fen Project are increasingly important to the visitor offer.

+14 Department for Education: UK revenue from education related exports and transnational education activity 2010-2014 (released July 2017)

+However, Cambridge struggles with the weight of tourist attraction at times, and like many world cities, "over-tourism" is a risk.
 Many of the market towns and villages surrounding Cambridge have rich visitor opportunities, which if developed into a more coordinated offer can bring in revenue and create real economic opportunities.
-Business tourism is very important as well and has an important impact on the
+Business tourism is very important as well and has an important impact on the growth and productivity of other sectors in the economy, especially in knowledge intensive industries.
+In Greater Cambridge a lack of large conference facilities hampers potential growth here, as international enquires are turned away due to the lack of sufficient capacity.